Can ironSource Ltd. (IS) Remain Competitive?

 IS’s Market Performance

-IS stocks went down by -6.90% for the week, with a monthly drop of -21.58% and a quarterly performance of 34.04%, while its annual performance rate touched -63.30%.
-The volatility ratio for the week stands at 7.25% while the volatility levels for the past 30 days are set at 8.86% for ironSource Ltd. The simple moving average for the period of the last 20 days is -9.68% for IS stocks with a simple moving average of -25.24% for the last 200 days.
+IS stocks went up by 2.75% for the week, with a monthly drop of -11.04% and a quarterly performance of 58.08%, while its annual performance rate touched -60.78%.
+The volatility ratio for the week stands at 6.80% while the volatility levels for the past 30 days are set at 7.96% for ironSource Ltd. The simple moving average for the period of the last 20 days is 1.51% for IS stocks with a simple moving average of -15.84% for the last 200 days.

 Analysts’ Opinion of IS